devonfw-forge/devon4flutter-non-bloc-arch/References.md

 Xinyang Feng, Jianjing Shen, and Ying Fan.
 ‘REST - An Alternative to RPC for Web Services Architecture’.
 In 2009 First International Conference on Future Information Networks, 7–10.
 Beijing, China: IEEE, 2009. https://doi.org/10.1109/ICFIN.2009.5339611.

 Zuzak, Ivan, and Silvia Schreier.
 ‘ArRESTed Development: Guidelines for Designing REST Frameworks’.
 IEEE Internet Computing 16, no. 4 (July 2012): 26–35. https://doi.org/10.1109/MIC.2012.60.

+> All References here a fake at the moment, this is just what it will _look_ like in the end